akeneo/pim-docs/cookbook/catalog_structure/overriding_the_orm_product_value.rst

         type: entity
         table: acme_catalog_product_value

-The name of the join tables for all `ManyToMany` associations must also be changed:
+The names of the join tables for all `ManyToMany` associations must also be changed:

 .. code-block:: yaml